khangt1k25/Image-Captioning/readme.md

 python train.py
 ```
 ## Demo
-I am making demo by flask, so you can try to use
+I made demo by flask, so you can try to use
 ```
 python app.py
 ```